 Preparing for the University of Exeter

-When selecting whether or not to attend the University of Exeter, overseas applicants must consider the application procedure, tuition costs, scholarship prospects, as well as the acceptance rate.
+When deciding whether to attend the University of Exeter, international applicants must consider the application procedure, tuition costs, scholarship opportunities, and acceptance rate.
 We’ll go over a few of these components here:

 Admission Requirements